 Another important principle of learning and memory is the distinction between massed and distributed practice.
 In general, memory is better is practice is spread out over time (and even location), than if it is all lumped together at once.
 So take your time going through each chapter.
 Don't read it all in one sitting, and don't read it multiple times in a single sitting!
 Spread the reading out, pace yourself, and things will go better.

 Another principle is that memory is improved by repeated testing.
 It's not so much a matter of repeated reading, as it is of repeated testing.
 Practice PQ4R several times for each topic.

 Exam questions always focus on basic concepts and principles, as opposed to trivia such as names and dates.
 If I should mention a name or date, it's usually because that is relevant to the concept or principle that I'm really interested in.

-Then again, if you've taken a course on consciousness, you should know who William James is, and that he he was responsible for the concept of the "stream of consciousness".
+Then again, if you've taken a course on social cognition, you should know who Asch is, and that he was influenced by the Gestalt school of perception.
 But that's rarely the point of the question.